 No one knows exactly what causes psoriasis or what makes it appear on a certain part of your body.
 But scientists do know that the condition begins when the immune system attacks your skin cells.
 That action causes your skin to grow new cells more often, which build up on the surface and create the plaques and other symptoms you can see.

-Genes also play a role in psoriasis.
-It often runs in families, though not always.
+Genes also play a role in the condition, which often runs in families, though not always.

-You could also get a prescription for a scale removal medicine, such as calcipotriene (Dovonex) or tazarotene (Tazorac), mixed with a corticosteroid cream or ointment.
+You could also get a prescription for a scale removal medicine, such as calcipotriene (Dovonex) or tazarotene (Tazorac), mixed with corticosteroid cream, lotion, or ointment.
 And you can try over-the-counter moisturizers to help keep the skin on the outside of your ears comfortable and less irritated.

 The main complication of ear psoriasis is that the buildup of scales and plaques can block your ear canal enough that you have temporary hearing problems.
 The problem should go away when your doctor removes the blockage.